SentientClee/nvim/README.md

 - [node via nvm](https://github.com/nvm-sh/nvm)
 - [golang](https://go.dev/doc/install)

 Generally you can run `:checkhealth mason` to see what's missing and install it.
+You can also try to install the tool manuall in `:Mason` and see the error messages to rectify.

 ## Notes